qinmenghui/learngit/readme.txt

-I am learning git now.gogogo!
+I am learning git now.
 Today ,with the help of my friend xuexu,I successfully link to the repository.